Bulway: History

-The Seventh-day Adventists established a mission on Buluwai lands in 1930 calling it Mona Mona Mission.
+The Seventh-day Adventists established a mission on Buluwai lands in 1930 calling it Mona Mona Aboriginal Mission.
 According to contemporary Buluwai elder Willie Brim, the missionaries imposed a highly regimented 'Christian' way of life.
 The Mission was closed down in 1962.

-Today most descendents identify themselves with the Djabugay people, though some Buluwai maintain a separate identity as a Bama group.
+Today most descendants identify themselves with the Djabugay people, though some Buluwai maintain a separate identity as a Bama group.